 Is your Facebook fan page attracting paying customers?

 When you have an online business you’re very eager to help others and serve them with your gifts.
-So you start by following the gurus and apply what they are suggesting.
+So you start by following the gurus and applying what they are suggesting.
 One of those suggestions is to give value using your content.
-So you start building an editorial calendar promising yourself that you will blog twice a week to start building your list.
+So you start building an editorial calendar promising that you will blog twice a week to start building your list.

 In my experience, blogging and creating social content just to be consistent and show up without having any real purpose is a common mistake that can leave money on the table and not attract paying customers.
 Sometimes simple shifts can make a huge impact in attracting paying customers.
-Here are 3 small shifts that I made that has attracted more paying clients.
+Here are 3 small shifts that I made that have attracted more paying clients.

-No longer do I open a word document and start writing simply because I promised myself I would write a blog every week.If you don’t have anything to say, don’t write a blog for the sake of consistency.”Click To Tweet
+I no longer open a word document and start writing simply because I promised myself I would write a blog weekly.

 Reverse engineer writing contents.
 How?
 Start with the offer or the action you want the reader to take.